ruchanimbalkar/countries-app-fall-2025/version-5/README.md

 To update your Render-hosted server to your Neon-hosted database, you will need to update the Render web server's environment variables to match the Neon database's connection string.

   - In your Render Console for your remote server, go to the Environment section.
-  - Add the values for 5 environment variables:
+  - Add one environment variable:
       - `DATABASE_URL` which should contain your Neon database's connection string that you copied in the previous step.
   - It should look something like this:
     <img width="834" height="367" alt="Adding Neon database's connection string as an environmental variable called DATABASE_URL to the Render-hosted server" src="https://github.com/user-attachments/assets/1f13e87d-f3a5-4e4f-aec3-8c31c30783b6" />